-As we talk to companies around the world and work on consulting and training engagements with clients such as KPMG, Inter-Continental Hotels, Disney, Cisco, and Siemens, we have found that one of the consistent reasons people become frustrated with networking is that they don't believe it produces any quantifiable results.
+I deliver 50 to 80 global keynote speeches along with consulting on a dozen or so projects annually, and I have found that one of the consistent reasons many people become frustrated with networking is that they don't believe it produces any quantifiable results.
 Simply put, they don't think much of their effort really works.
-Whether you are a senior executive, a business unit leader, a project manager, or a salesperson new to a territory, people often forget that their most valuable asset is their portfolio of relationships.
+Whether we are talking about senior executives, business unit leaders, project managers, or salespeople new to a territory, it's amazing to me how many undervalue their portfolio of relationships.

-Beyond your educational foundation, experience, wisdom, and all of the skills and talents you have acquired, relationships transcend across geography, function, company, and often any particular point in time.
+Beyond your educational foundation, professional experience, industry wisdom, and all of the skills and talents you have acquired over the years, your portfolio of relationships transcends geography, function, company, and often any particular point in time.

-If you simplify business networking into three stages of preparation, interaction, and follow-through, we have identified the Top 10 culprits that render traditional networking ineffective.
-They include a lack of purpose or planning, engaging the wrong people or the inability to disengage when necessary, and lastly, the absent notion of triangulation.
+When I simplify business networking into the three stages of preparation, interaction, and follow-through, I have identified the top 10 culprits that render traditional networking ineffective.
+They include a lack of purpose or planning, engagement of the wrong people or the inability to disengage when necessary, and the absent notion of triangulation.